 This course is a continuation of Developmental Mathematics I. The main topics covered are taken from Elementary Algebra and may include integer arithmetic, solving linear equations and problems, operations with polynomials, factoring polynomials, and graphs of linear equations.

 DEVL 0310.
 Intermediate Algebra.
 (3-3-0)

-A review of elementary algebra followed by topics necessary to prepare students to continue with more advanced courses in mathematics: factoring, rational algebraic expressions, equations and inequalities, exponents and radicals, graphs, quadratic equations, systems of equations.
+This course is a continuation of Developmental Mathematics II.
+The main topics covered are factoring, rational algebraic expressions, exponents and radicals, graphs, quadratic equations and systems of equations.